JCH99/RustikFlix/README.md

 The application allows to search for movie information.
 It has the ability to filter by name and rating.
 It meets all the specified requirements, including the extra points.

+Clarification: the filtering works by minimum rating, that is, selecting 3 stars will show everything that has 3 or more stars.
+That was my interpretation of the requirement

 Stack

 - ReactJS